 After petal fall spray and spring and summer sprays

 Apply first cover spray at 250 degree-days after biofix (or 225 degree-days if the selected insecticide has ovicidal activity), or about 10 days after full petal fall (all petals are off) or 17 to 21 days after full bloom.
 Insecticides are timed to target eggs and newly hatched larvae before they bore into the fruit.
-Multiple sprays are often necessary with applications up to every 10-14 days, however sprays can be reduced by monitoring for adult moths with monitoring traps or use of degree-day models (see description above) to properly time insecticide applications to the hatching larvae during the growing season.
+Multiple sprays are often necessary, but spray timing can be improved by monitoring for adult moths with pheromone-baited monitoring traps or use of degree-day models (see description above) to properly time insecticide applications to the hatching larvae during the growing season.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.